SamG101-Developer/SPP-Primer-2/Writerside/topics/2-3-Whitespace-Line-Termination.md

 Whilst whitespace is ignored by the parser, it is still important to use whitespace to make code more readable.
 See the [style guide]() for more information recommendations on whitespace usage.

+## Line Termination

+S++ moves away from the C-family of languages that use the `;` token to terminate lines.
+Instead, the `\n` newline character is used, to provide a more readable and simpler syntax.